Earlyrizer64/MyST_site/Chemical Property Prediction Tutorials/2_Tutorial_2.md

 ### Background Information:

 Heat capacity is the amount of energy it takes to raise the temperature of a specific substance by 1 degree Kelvin.
-This code estimate this value using the idea that at constant pressure, the change in enthalp with respect to the change in temperature is equal to the heat capacity.
+This code estimate this value using the idea that at constant pressure, the change in enthalpy with respect to the change in temperature is equal to the heat capacity.

 $$